 Get the ways to make Isombe and give it a shot right now.

-10. Ibiharage – Rwandan Fried Beans
+10. Ibiharage – Fried Beans

 You’ll regret not having Ibiharage in your list of unique lunch meals in Rwanda.
 It appears regularly on the dining table of households in Rwanda.
-White beans are the main elements of this fantastic recipe.
+White beans are the main elements of this fantastic dish.

 These beans are a staple food of Rwandan cuisine when planted in large quantities and sold in local markets.
 You will love their tender texture with the additional onion flavor.
 Rwandans often eat it with Ugali, Isombe, and sweet potatoes.

-11. Kachumbari – African Tomato And Onion Salad
+11. Kachumbari – Tomato and Onion Salad

 Kachumbari is a fresh salad that is created from tomato and onion.
 It is pretty standard in the countries of the African Great Lakes region.
 You can find many various variations of Kachumbari in the cuisine of Kenya, Uganda, Tanzania, and South African nations.